What are internal tools?

 they should be able to fix some issues.

-momentum, and this is why the internal development methodology serves
+organization builds momentum, and this is why the internal development methodology serves as a strong

 How does the methodology affect the user (employee)

-As we previously mentioned, the internal development methodolgy can have a positive effect on your employees, equiping them to do more, faster.
-What's great about the methodolgy, is it also converts your employees into advocates, which spreads motivation.
+As we previously mentioned, the internal development methodology can have a positive effect on your employees, equipping them to do more, faster.
+What's great about the methodology, is it also converts your employees into advocates, which spreads motivation.

 Below outlines how IDM transforms a user into an advocate.